 Depending on the type of load cell you are using, the configuration of how it should be hooked up to plates or surfaces will change.
-Below are a few different types of setups.
+We'll list a few different types of setups below.

-Usually with larger, non-push button bar load cells you will want to hook up the load cell between two plates in a “Z” shape, with fitting screws and spacers so that the strain can be correctly measured as shown below:
+Usually with larger, non-push button bar load cells you will want to hook up the load cell between two plates in a "Z" shape.

-Note that only one side of the load cell is screwed into each board.
+As shown below, the bar-type load cell is mounted with fitting screws and spacers so that the strain can be correctly measured.
+Note that only one side of the load cell is screwed into each board when a bar-type load cell is placed between two plates.
 This provides a moment of force, or torque, on the strain gauge rather than just compression force, which is easier to measure and much more accurate.